 - trimming fins off fish;

-- cutting strips of lettuce (roll up then snip);
+- cutting strips of lettuce (wash, shake dry, roll up, then snip);

 - cutting up bacon;